Magdalena Śniadecka-Kotarska: Teaching

 As a teacher, for 30 years she has taught classes in Polish and Spanish in the ethnology/anthropology of politics and international relations, as well as cultural studies of Ibero-America.
 She was the first in Poland in 1995 (first at the University of Warsaw, then at the University of Łódź) to hold lectures, innovative at the time, on: anthropology of Latin American women, narco-violence, socio-cultural and political conflicts, contexts for breaking human rights resulting from different concepts and means of conducting ethno-politics, ethno-development, politics against the narco-trade and cultural sex identity in multi-ethnic countries.

 Śniadecka-Kotarska created an interdisciplinary team of Latin Americanists from her own students at the University of Łódź, which had had no prior traditions within the studies on Latin America.
 In 2015 the team was incorporated into the Latin American Council of Social Studies network as the 481st research and didactics unit in the world, and the very first in Poland.
 She was also an initiator of the Centre of Latin American Conflicts founded at the Faculty of International and Political Studies in 2013.

 She is the author of five specializations at the faculty (Ibero-American Specialization, Estudios Latinoamericanos, Cultura, Sociedad y Politica, Interamerican, International Journalism) and a co-author of the programme in International Cultural Studies.
 She has supervised 223 Latin Americanists, 8 doctoral candidates (currently she supervises 4 more), 110 MA candidates (including 55 at the University of Warsaw), 90 BA candidates and 15 post-graduate papers.

 Awards and prizes

 The Golden Cross of Merit was bestowed on her by the president of Poland in 2005 for research in the Andean region, and in 2015 for the Medal for Long Service.
 In 2013 she received the Margherita von Bretano Prize at the Free University of Berlin for research on Indian feminism.
 Multiple times she received Rector's Prizes at the University of Łódź and the University of Warsaw.
 In 2018 she was awarded the title VIP graduate of the University of Łódź.

-In 2017 she received the diplomatic degree Adviser to the Minister at the Ministry of Foreign Affairs, and subsequently she was nominated by the President of Poland, Andrzej Duda, for the position of Ambassador Plenipotentiary and Extraordinary of Poland in Peru, Bolivia and Ecuador.
-In March 2018 she was delegated to the embassy in Lima as the 11th ambassador of Poland, and the second woman in this post in the 95 years of Polish-Peruvian diplomatic relations.
+In 2017 she was nominated by the President of Poland, Andrzej Duda, for the position of Ambassador Plenipotentiary and Extraordinary of Poland in Peru, Bolivia and Ecuador.
+She began her term in March 2018, and ended in May 2024.